 Make certain to secure the tail well when weaving it in to ensure it does not loosen over time.

-I hope this picture tutorial helped you learn this new technique – Adjustable Ring.
+I hope this picture tutorial and the video helped you learn this new technique – Adjustable Ring.

 Crocheting is a skill and like all things, it must be learned and practiced.
 It is not likely to be perfect your first try.
 Keep going.
 Give yourself a little bit of time and a wholotta grace.